sopra-steria-norge/skuldsku/README.md

       `responseBody` VARCHAR(60000) NOT NULL ,
       PRIMARY KEY (`id`) )
 * Set up your jetty server to use the filter ResponseLogger (see HelloWorld for an example)
+* Ensure your jdbc db driver is on the classpath
 * Launch your jetty with these system properties set, default values in brackets: RequestLoggerDBDriver (com.mysql.jdbc.Driver), RequestLoggerDBUrl (jdbc:mysql://localhost:3306/mydb), RequestLoggerDBUser (root), RequestLoggerDBPass (no default)

 ### Record